What you’ll learn to do: examine how descriptive, correlational, and experimental research is used to study abnormal behavior

-Psychologists use descriptive, experimental, and correlational methods to conduct research.
-Descriptive, or qualitative, methods include the case study, naturalistic observation, surveys, archival research, longitudinal research, and cross-sectional research.
+In this section, we will take a closer look at how to examine research and the main types of studies used: descriptive, experimental, and correlational.
+Descriptive, or qualitative, methods include the case study, naturalistic observation, surveys, epidemiological research, archival research, longitudinal research, and cross-sectional research.